The Lamplighter Problem

 As I read their essays, I couldn’t help but picture Leerie and the many “Leeries” in my life today.
 I know both Altman and Yarvin, and I’m friendly with many in the tech world.
 At the same time, I have loved ones whose jobs could someday be automated, while others are question marks.
 Will my nephew beginning his career as a commercial pilot be displaced by autonomous planes someday?
 I just don’t know.
 I feel anxious thinking about it.
 So I find myself of two minds: AI excites me, and I want to accelerate into the future.
 But I’m also wary of the upheaval it will cause.
 This transformation could displace millions, destabilize lives, and challenge the structures that give people meaning and purpose, including democracy itself.
 This personal conflict mirrors the broader societal tension, which is why we need a shorthand like the Lamplighter Problem to discuss these challenges.

 At its core, the Lamplighter Problem asks us to consider how to maximize human flourishing and empowerment in the coming “intelligence age.”
-How do we make sure the AI tsunami benefits humans?
-How do we make sure these benefits are shared?
-That’s my north star, and I suspect many would share it, though it’s worth debating.
+How do we make sure the AI tsunami benefits human freedom and autonomy, and that these benefits are shared?
+That’s my north star, and I suspect many would agree, though it’s still worth debating.
 But even with a shared north star, people will have different ideas for achieving it.
 For some, advancing human flourishing will mean standing in the way of AI advancements yelling STOP.
 For others, it will mean accelerating AI at full throttle, yelling GO GO GO.
 Most of us will find ourselves somewhere in between.
 My approach leans toward GO, but with pragmatic caution.

 This isn’t theoretical.
 We already see versions of the Lamplighter Problem in action.
 Take, for instance, the recent labor dispute involving Harold Daggett of the International Longshoremen Association, a key figure in the fight over port automation.
 At first, I thought: Automate the ports!
 To hell with this guy and his union for holding America’s supply chain hostage before an election.
 Economically, automating our ports as they did decades ago in Rotterdam is a no-brainer.
 But when I consider the thousands of jobs at risk, the ripple effects across families and communities, and multiply that across hundreds of other professions, the Lamplighter Problem becomes clear.
 It reminds me that these issues require a humble, thoughtful approach.